shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement-group.md

 You must check the **checkbox** in this section to confirm that you have done the following:

-- Self-audited this placement group to comply with the Xandr content standards
+- Self-audited this placement group to comply with the Microsoft Advertising content standards
 - Set the appropriate sensitive attributes
 - Noted the intended audience

 > [!NOTE]
-> The **View the Xandr content standards** link provides detailed information about the standards that platform content must meet.
+> The **View the Microsoft Advertising content standards** link provides detailed information about the standards that platform content must meet.
 You can click the link from the **Self-audit Criteria** tab.

 ## Step 8.
 Save the placement group

-To finish adding the placement group to the Xandr platform, click the **Save** button.
+To finish adding the placement group to the Microsoft Advertising platform, click the **Save** button.
 Alternately, if you want to save the placement group and immediately create a new placement under it, click the **Save and Add New Placement** button.